nauam/Courses/docs/manual/configuration-mgmt/configmgmt.md

 This Enterprise feature was released as Beta in version 3.4.0.
 Please be sure to read the "BETA Notes" below.
 :::

-QW Control Enterprise includes a Configuration Management module to set configuration settings via the GUI and store them in the QW Control database.
+Rundeck Enterprise includes a Configuration Management module to set configuration settings via the GUI and store them in the Rundeck database.
 Database storage shares configuration options with all your cluster members and centralizes configuration.
-This can significantly streamline configuration of new QW Control servers.
+This can significantly streamline configuration of new Rundeck servers.

 ![Configuration Management](~@assets/img/configmgmt-list.png)